What Google’s latest environmental reports tell us about sustainability of Pixel phones.

 With 66.4kg total emissions over the three-year life cycle, the Pixel 2 has emissions lower than 75% of released iPhones.

-The Pixel 2 XL is expected to emit 71.5KG over the course of its three-year lifecycle, the same three-year lifecycle as Apple expect from their products.
+The Pixel 2 XL is expected to emit 71.5KG over the course of its three-year lifecycle, the same three-year lifecycle as Apple expects from their products.
 So seeing the XL model has a much lower emissions than the Plus models of iPhone is really encouraging.

-Unlike the later products, specific product environmental report for the first generation Pixel phone has not been released to this day, 6 years post release.
+Unlike the later products, a specific product environmental report for the first generation Pixel phone has not been released to this day, 6 years post release.
 That’s not to say that Google hasn’t always tried to optimise their processes, in fact they have recorded their efficiencies as far back as 2007.
 But it is only recently that companies are taking a more granular approach at assessing environmental impact of their products, making sure that all their supply chains are also compliant with their increasing environmental standards.
 So seeing no report about the original Pixel is concerning at least.
 What's the hold up, Google?

 Sources: